JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-recommended-structure.md

 #### Configure the build script for the web app

-To make the desktop app build script work:
+To make the web app build script work:

 1. In the `webApp/build.gradle.kts` file, specify the plugins necessary for the shared UI module: